Pet First Aid Basics Every PA Pet Owner Should Know

 Heat Stroke

-Central PA summers can be brutal for pets, especially on outdoor trails without shade.
-Signs of heat stroke include excessive panting, drooling, bright red gums, vomiting, wobbling, and collapse.
+Central PA summers are rough on pets.
+Signs include excessive panting, drooling, bright red gums, vomiting, wobbling, and collapse.
 If you suspect heat stroke:

-- Move your pet to a cool, shaded area immediately
+- Move to a cool, shaded area immediately

-- Apply cool (not cold) water to their body, especially the belly, paws, and ears
+- Apply cool (not cold) water to their body, especially belly, paws, and ears

-- Get to a vet immediately, heat stroke can cause organ damage even after the pet seems better
+- Get to a vet immediately heat stroke causes organ damage even after they seem fine

 Never leave a pet in a parked car, even with windows cracked.
-On an 85°F day, the inside of a car can reach 120°F in minutes.
+On an 85°F day, a car hits 120°F in minutes.

 Bleeding and Wounds